janisdd/vscode-edit-csv/README.md

 When you click on `edit csv file`

-- the file content is stringified and injected into the editor (webview) html
+- the file content is cut into pieced and transferred via `[webview].postMessage`
 - the current config is stringified and injected into the editor (webview) html
 - a manager stores a reference to the webview, source file uri, editor uri

-- in the webview the injected text is parsed as csv and displayed in the (handson) table element
+- in the webview the pieces are put together and the text is parsed as csv and displayed in the (handson) table element

 When you click on `apply`

-- the current table is transformed into csv and written to the source file
+- the current table is transformed into csv, transferred via `vscode.postMessage` to the extension and written to the source file
 	- if you clicked on `apply` by accident, you can undo the changes in the table element (with the usual shortcuts) and apply again or open the source file and just do an undo (with the usual shortcuts)

 - When you click on `apply and save`